trojanink/University-projects/Project in C_2014/README.md

-# Semester project in C about game implementation.
+# Programming in C - Implementation of a game.

 In every folder there is a more detailed description of each project.(Greek langueage)